 The process is led by the trainee who chooses the event for discussion and the assessor.
 However, over time the assessments should cover a broad range of events and a range of assessors.
 The process is a structured discussion between trainee and assessor, with the trainee talking through what occurred, considerations and reasons for actions.
 It should take no longer than 15-20 minutes, followed immediately by feedback lasting about 5-10 minutes.

 At the end of the discussion, an ECE form should be completed with the trainee present.
 Workplace-based assessments should be recorded in the Learning Environment for Pathology Trainees (LEPT) system.
-The LEPT system is an ePortfolio to capture trainees' progress during training.
-It records workplace-based assessments including multi-source feedback (MSF) and includes a functionality to support the Annual Review of Competence Progression (ARCP) process.
+The LEPT is a web-based system for workplace-based assessment and multi-source feedback (MSF) which will also include an e-Portfolio to support the ARCP process.
 However, the printable workplace-based assessment forms on the College website will still be available, for instances when trainees/assessors do not have direct access to a PC/internet when the assessment is being conducted.
 In such cases, it is expected that the forms will be used to record the assessment with the intention of transferring the contents to the LEPT system either by the trainee or assessor.